galaxyproject/training-material/topics/imaging/tutorials/where-to-start-bioimaging-galaxy/tutorial.md

 ## Stage B: Segmentation (defining objects)
 This is the most critical step.
 Here, you tell the computer which pixels belong to an "object" (like a nucleus) and which belong to the "background."

 * **Thresholding:** A "cutoff" method where pixels above (or below) a certain intensity value are classified as object.
 This value can be set manually or determined automatically using algorithms like Otsu or Li.
-The result is typically a **Binary Mask**.
+The result is typically a **binary mask** (also called a **binary image**).
 * **Inference (Deep Learning):** Advanced AI models like **Cellpose** use pre-trained neural networks to recognize complex shapes.
 These methods might be superior at specific segmentation tasks such as "untangling" cells that are touching or overlapping in high-density environments ({% cite Stringer2021 %}, {% cite Schmidt2018 %}).

 > <hands-on-title> Creating a Segmentation Mask </hands-on-title>